 Duration of loop 6min 6sec, stereo, 2012

-On Disappearance is an interactive, computer-aided video installation.
+On Disappearance is an immersive, computer-aided video installation.
 The spectator is placed on a stage to act as a central character in the movie.
 On the screen the spectator is drawn into another time and space, where he/she encounters another person - the author of the work - as if they were sharing the same space.
 First, the author's voice tells about his ambiguity and estrangement towards this place where he has returned.
 Then the author turns his gaze towards the spectator and addresses him/her, questioning their mutual position and situation.